-Dr. is currently a Research Assistant Professor with the Department of Computer Science and Engineering, Southern University of Science and Technology, Shenzhen, China.
+Dr. is currently an Associate Professor with the School of Electrical and Electronic Engineering, Huazhong University of Science and Technology, Wuhan, China.
 His current research interests include model-based evolutionary algorithms, multiobjective optimization, large-scale optimization, deep learning, and their applications.
 He is a recipient of the SUSTech Presidential Outstanding Postdoctoral Award from Southern University of Science and Technology, and the leading Guest Editor for “Special Issue: Emerging Topics in Evolutionary Multiobjective Optimization” of the Complex and Intelligent Systems.

 Download my resumé.